mguleryuz/foundry/memory-bank/techContext.md

 - Added intelligence to detect new users by checking if address\_ field is empty (address(0))
 - Improved handling of package type changes to correctly update statistics
 - Fixed a critical issue with Solidity enums defaulting to 0 (UserStatus.Approved) causing false positives
-- Removed separate updateStatsDirectly function to reduce complexity and potential for error

 ### 2. Participation Flow